-A modification to the Bellbird South development consent (DA29/95 MOD6) was approved under delegated authority of the Minister for Planning on 29 January 2016.
-The modification extends the Bellbird South consent area and permits the transfer of coal from three conventional longwall panels (Longwalls B1 to B3) within the Ellalong Colliery and Bellbird South Colliery areas to existing infrastructure for processing and transport of coal.
-The modification also extends the development consent expiry for five years to allow the longwall panels to be extracted.
+A modification to the Bellbird South development consent (DA29/95 MOD7) was approved under delegated authority of the Minister for Planning on 25 August 2017.
+The modification extends the Bellbird South consent area and permits the transfer of coal from four conventional longwall panels (Longwalls B4 to B7) within the Ellalong Colliery and Bellbird South Colliery areas to existing infrastructure for processing and transport of coal.